I have a quick exercise for you today that will help set the tone for your home in the coming year—choosing a “word of the year” for your home.

-Before I tell you more about the meaning behind my word and how I came up with it, I want to explain why I think choosing a word of the year for your home is so important.
+Before I tell you more about the meaning of my word and how I came up with it, I want to explain why I think choosing a word of the year for your home is so important.

-If I were to sum up my entire decorating philosophy into a short and sweet motto it would be…
+If I were to sum up my entire decorating philosophy into a short and sweet motto, it would be…

 Focus on the feeling.